 - Stop smoking.

-- Learn to relax - through yoga or aromatherapy.
+- Reduce stress - through yoga or aromatherapy.

 - Traditional Chinese Medicine (TCM) - is an ancient healing tradition that incorporates a range of plant elements and remedies to treat a wide range of conditions, including angina pectoris.